 Excellent 360° sound that fills up the whole room.

 There are old-school physical knobs on top of the speaker, giving you full control of the volume, pairing, bass, and treble.
 There is also a battery indicator up top.
-The latter should last you around 20 hours on a single charge.

-8. Ultimate Ears Wonderboom 2 – floating Bluetooth speaker
+8. Ultimate Ears Wonderboom 2

 360 degree sound from a portable Bluetooth speaker, and it floats.

-360 degree sound is a bonus.
+Many other UE speakers have 360-degree sound.
 It is growing in popularity.
 Many people love using 360-degree speakers outdoors so everyone can hear.